rushab101/The_Struggle_of_Trust/README.md

   </thead>
 </table>

 In the end we decided to scrap this idea as it caused complications when we started to add more than one theme per scene.
 One potential solution was to think of a way to create a background manager script that managed which background to attach to the camera; denoted by player location.
 This is honestly too complicated so we came up with a bright idea: using the Z (depth) axis to our advantage.
 Unity being a 3D engine allows us to put backgrounds in the scene as separate entities.
-We placed the furthest pictures further on the Z axis whilst the foreground backgrounds would be closer on the Z axis (all relative to the player).
+We placed the furthest pictures further on the Z axis whilst the foreground backgrounds would be closer on the Z axis (all relative to the player) essentially creating a perspective projection.

 Below is a picture of how this looks in practice.
 The backgrounds are separated on the Z axis so that it fulfills our initial objective (to give the illusion of visual progress via moving background).